 Enjoy lunch in the scenic Shalin Liu Performance Center prior to the broadcast.
 Met Lunches include a gourmet sandwich, chips, cookie and beverage served in the Third Floor Reception Hall with linens and glassware.
 Lunch: $15

-Available Soon!
-Starting December 1, patrons can purchase Half Sandwich Meals for $10 (please note that splitting meals will no longer be available as of December 1).
+New!
+Patrons can now purchase Half Sandwich Meals for $10 (please note that splitting meals will no longer be available as of December 1).

 Catered by Beach Gourmet

 Eggplant with artichoke, sundried tomato pesto, chèvre, greens on ciabatta

 Roast Beef with blue cheese aioli, tomato, greens on ciabatta